xolox/python-pdiffcopy/README.rst

    :target: https://coveralls.io/r/xolox/python-pdiffcopy?branch=master

-The ``pdiffcopy`` program can synchronize large files between Linux servers at blazing speeds by transferring only changed blocks using massive concurrency.
-It's currently tested on Python 2.7, 3.5, 3.6, 3.7, 3.8 and PyPy (2.7) on
-Ubuntu Linux but is expected to work on most Linux systems.
+The ``pdiffcopy`` program can synchronize large files between Linux servers at blazing speeds by performing delta transfer and running on many CPU cores at the same time.
+It's currently tested on Python 2.7, 3.5+ and PyPy (2.7) on Ubuntu Linux but is expected to work on most Linux systems.

 .. contents::